Understanding Distressed Properties in Connecticut

 Effective marketing channels for reaching potential buyers

-- Digital Advertising: Use social media and search engine ads to reach more people.
+- Search engines and social media sites have ads that you can use to reach more people.

 Crafting a compelling property listing that highlights key features